 3. Downstream irrigators to establish their demand for such improvements in water availability and flood risk mitigation.
-This is especially relevant now that SEPA have now demonstrated (Scott Leith, pers.comm) that the theoretical ecological impact associated with irrigation water use is actually occurring on the Lunan Water, based on a Flow Pressure Ecological Indicators tool (WFD-UKTAG, 2014).
+This is especially relevant now that SEPA have now demonstrated (Scott Leith, pers.comm) that the ecological impact associated with irrigation water use at low flows is occurring on the Lunan Water, based on a Flow Pressure Ecological Indicators tool (WFD-UKTAG, 2014).